 It’s a short drive back to Haileybury, the waterfront town that was the site of the devastating Great Fire in 1922, as well as the residence of Charles Leslie McFarlane, better known as F. W. Dixon, the creator of the Hardy Boys.

 This innovative brewpub in a historic downtown building offers a beer and food pairing that’s not to be missed.
-Served on handmade cedar boards with a matching beer flight, guests can enjoy house made potato chips, slivers of decadent dark chocolate, and homemade local jerky paired with an Abitibi Amber, Cold Front Pale Ale, or the Chocolate Chaos Stout.
+Served on handmade cedar boards with a matching beer flight, guests can enjoy house-made potato chips, slivers of decadent dark chocolate, and homemade local jerky paired with an Abitibi Amber, Cold Front Pale Ale, or the Chocolate Chaos Stout.
 Grab a few cans to go before you leave.

-Enjoy a leisurely stroll around the North Bay waterfront before heading back to your final destination.
+It's time to head south.
+May we suggest a leisurely stroll around the North Bay waterfront before heading back to your final destination.
 If you’re not loaded down with an assortment of cheese, beer, strawberries, and other local souvenirs, you’re doing it wrong.

 For more adventures check out the Lake Temiskaming Tour to create a curated weekend experience just for you.

-Accomodations in and around Temiskaming Shores
+Accommodations in and around Temiskaming Shores

 Visitors to the area have a variety of options at various price points.
 For a bit of luxury check out local favourite Presidents Suites which offers visitors the chance to stay in a beautifully restored historic home.